The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: The Gamma Gaussian Inverse Wishart Implementation

 \subsection{Strategies to Lower the Computational Cost}

-In this subsection, we introduce two strategies to make filter implementation tractable.
+In this subsection, we introduce three strategies to make filter implementation tractable.
 To restrict the unbounded increasing GGIW and Gaussian components, we can adopt the pruning and absorption techniques \cite{Angel2019TPHD}.

-The pruning step aims at deleting the components with low weights and absorption step is to restrict the maximum number of components as well as only retaining the component with higher weight for two closely spaced GGIW/Gaussian components.
+The pruning step deletes the components with low weights and absorption step retains the component with higher weight for two closely spaced GGIW/Gaussian components.
 The process is given in the Table \ref{Algorithm}.
 To limit the increasing computational cost of handling trajectories with increasing lengths, the $L$-scan approximation \cite{Angel2019TPHD} is applied, which only updates the density of the last $L$ time and leaves the rest unaltered.
-The further information about the $L$-scan approximation can be found in \cite{Angel2019TPHD}.
-In this paper, the implementation of the PHD filter for coexisting point and extended targets can be obtained by taking the last time step estimates of the general TPHD filters, i.e., the value of $L$-scan is taken as 1\cite{Angel2019TPHD}.
+It is given by approximating the covariance matrices as: